joshhighet/isolator/.github/README.md

 # isolator

 isolator sets up a dockerized, minimal desktop with a pre-configured Tor Browser to access browser-in-browser with noVNC.
-It is designed for security research, hidden service exploration, file acquisition, and scenarios requiring strong isolation.
+It is designed for security research, hidden service exploration, file acquisition & scenarios requiring strong isolation.

 ```
 ┌─ actions ─────────┐    ┌─ container ─────────┐    ┌─ external ──────┐